 More somber events take place in Corsica, still a deeply catholic island where Good Friday processions are celebrated.
 The main events are in Bonifacio, Calvi and Erbalunga.
 The best known, U Catenacciu (the Chained Man), takes place in Sartène.
 A chained and hooded penitent reenacts Christ’s journey to Calvary, carrying a cross along a steep route across the town accompanied by other penitents, similarly dressed.
 It takes place after dark with candles lighting the way.
 The identity of the penitent, who’s chosen from a long list of volunteers, is known only to the parish priest

-Watch YouTube for a short film of the procession.
+Watch YouTube for a short film of this extraordinary but very strange and to me, rather sinister, procession.
 The music is quite beautiful.

 If you’re in Alsace over Easter, make sure you go to one of the special markets.
 Towns are covered in Easter-related decorations as stalls fill the streets with both chocolate and live bunnies and more.